codesbyanurag/FetchOHLCData/README.md

-# Python code to fetch OHLC data using yfinance API of a List of Stocks in BSE/ NSE from an excel sheet
+# Python code to fetch OHLC data using yfinance API from a List of BSE/ NSE Stocks in an excel sheet
 # saving the OHLC data in a separate excel sheet